hydradatabase/docs/centralize-data/stream/segment.md

 ![](https://segment.com/docs/images/duplicate.svg)

-### Best Practices <a href="#best-practices" id="best-practices"></a>
+## Best Practices

-Once you’ve got your data in Hydra, you can do even more with it.
+Once you have your data in Hydra, you can do even more with it.
 You might develop an app that performs various functions based on different events being loaded to the database, potentially using [RabbitMQ](https://www.compose.io/articles/going-from-postgresql-rows-to-rabbitmq-messages/) as your asynchronous message broker.
 For example, you might want a banner to appear once your 1000th customer has signed up.
 The data is at your fingertips; you just need to decide how to use it.

-#### Query Speed <a href="#query-speed" id="query-speed"></a>
+### Query Speed

 The speed of your queries depends on the capabilities of the hardware you have chosen as well as the size of the dataset.
 The amount of data utilization in the cluster will also impact query speed.
 Check with your hosting provider or Postgres docs for performance best practices.

-#### Single and Double Quotes in PostgreSQL <a href="#single-and-double-quotes-in-postgresql" id="single-and-double-quotes-in-postgresql"></a>
+#### Single and Double Quotes in PostgreSQ

 If you use double quotes on the name of a table, column, index, or other object when you create it, and if there is even one capital letter in that identifier, you will need to use double quotes every single time you query it.